 The answer is yes–you can also claim meal expenses that you incurred while entertaining customers or potential business partners.

-In fact, it is not only the meals served to your clients that you can claim as tax deductible.
+In fact, it is not only the meals served to the clients that you can claim as tax-deductible.
 You can even include taxes and tips, cover charges if you brought your guests to a nightclub.
 The rent that you paid for a room in which you held a dinner party for your guests can also be deducted as a meal expense.

 But the IRS won’t allow claiming deductible on lavish and extravagant meals.
 There’s no definite dollar amount for a lavish or extravagant meal, so it can really be tricky for most business owners to determine which meals to expense.

 Let’s say that you treated a potential client to dinner at a five-star hotel.
 Would that be considered a lavish or extravagant meal?
 Perhaps, but you can also justify that it is reasonable given the circumstances.
 Maybe the client that you met is the CEO of a Fortune 500 company, whom you just can’t bring to any ordinary restaurant.

 Unlike in meal expenses where you are limited to a 50 percent tax claim, you can deduct 100% of your lodging expenses during business travel.

 You can even stay an extra day in your destination and claim associated stay-over costs.
 For example, you had your last meeting on a Friday, but you didn’t leave until Saturday afternoon because you wanted to get a reduced fare on that day.
 You can claim the stay-over costs on Saturday even though you had no business-related activities on that day.